An Algorithm to compute the Kronecker cone and other moment cones: Introduction

 Here, the difficulty lies in the complexity, because the Weyl groups are big.
 To overcome this difficulty we work directly on the inversion sets.
-A key point is a Kostant's result that characterizes the inversion sets. \item Decide if a given dominant regular map between affine spaces is birational or not.
-For this, we use a characterization of birationality via contraction of ramification divisors.
-This last step above is the most innovative from a mathematical point of view.
-See Section~\ref{sec:bir} for more details.
+A key point is a Kostant's result that characterizes the inversion sets. \item {\it Deciding Birationality.}